lefyzee/Homelab-Series/docs/week01/guide.md

 - **Disk:** 20–40 GB (single file recommended)
 - **Networking:** NAT (default)

-**Note:** These settings can be changed later and these are just reccomended settings.
+**Note:** These settings can be changed later and these are just recommended settings.

 ## Part 6 - Installing Debian (Headless)